-If Client utilizes the Bolster platform to source a Member, Client agrees to pay Bolster fees as detailed in any quote or order agreed to by Client or fees outlined on our rate card.
+If Client utilizes the Bolster platform to source a Member, Client agrees to pay Bolster fees as detailed in any quote or order agreed to by Client or fees outlined on our rate card (click here for rate card).
 Payments are due fourteen (14) days after receipt of any invoice.

 Non-Exclusive Arrangement Between Client and Member.Client acknowledges that this is a non-exclusive relationship and that Member is free (and the Client expects Member) to engage in other business endeavors, including, but not limited to, entering into contracts or otherwise providing similar Services to others, including competitors.

 Hiring Member for a full-time role.
-If a Client converts a Member to a full-time hire without paying the full-time fee in shorter than six months of an engagement, Client agrees, at the request of Bolster, to pay difference between the full-time fee found on the rate card and the cumulative fees Client paid Bolster during the engagement with Member.
+If a Client converts a Member to a full-time hire without paying the full-time fee in shorter than twelve months of an engagement, Client agrees, at the request of Bolster, to pay a one-time fee of $10,000 USD.

 Client agrees that Bolster may use third-party platforms to engage with Members to ensure proper compliance and payments.
 In cases where Bolster uses such platforms, Bolster will invoice Client and then pay Member on Client’s behalf.
 Bolster and/or its partner will provide payment and required tax forms.